matheus-beck/blog/_posts/2019-08-18-helping-daenerys-targaryen-using-c.md

     }
 }
 ```
-Thank you for your time, I hope you have like this post!
+Thank you for your time, I hope you have liked this post!